jmurty/jamesmurty.com/content/migrate-wordpress-blog-to-static-site.md

     The target bucket should be selectable in the *Alias Target* drop down list.
- 5. Add a CNAME record to the record set to map the `www.jamesmurty.com` subdomain to the authoritative S3 bucket, in my case `jamesmurty.com.s3-website-us-east-1.amazonaws.com`
+ 5. Add a CNAME record to the record set to map the `www.jamesmurty.com` subdomain to the root domain `jamesmurty.com`.

-Because I was migrating existing domains, at this point I also copied additional DNS settings from my original DNS provided over to Route 53, such as MX mail records.
+Because I was migrating existing domains, at this point I also copied some additional DNS settings from my original DNS provided over to Route 53, such as MX mail records.

 Once you are happy that the Route 53 settings are correct, set up (or switch over) the nameservers at your domain name registrar to point to the *Delegation